Home

 Woodstock Express

 A surprisingly thrilling family coaster.
 I first rode this coaster in 2006 with Sarah.
-Be sure to watch for the breaks at the end.
+Be sure to watch for the brakes at the end.

 In 1975 my dad took my brother Joey and I on our first trip to an amusement park.
 Kings Island was in just it's fourth season and had only three coasters.
 We rode them all.
 Little did anyone know what a crazed fan I would become.